Harrmalik/Northwind/README.md

 Northwind
 =========

-A project that demonstrates loading data from Microsoft's Northwind database into objects.
-It uses a Model-View-Controller (MVC) architecture and loads information from either XML files or through a direct database connection.
+A project that demonstrates multiple ways of loading sample data from Microsoft’s Northwind database using a Model – View – Controller (MVC) architecture.
+Two object-oriented approaches are included, one using XML files and the other using a database connection.
+A second approach that forgoes the use of model classes is demonstrated, instead transferring information using DataTables.

 The project includes: